danobi/dxuuu.xyz/src/blackbox.md

 ## Closing thoughts

-All in all, I'm quite happy with how `blackbox` turned out.
-It not only gave me an opportunity to learn some new and interesting techniques, but also ended up being quite usable (IMHO).

-I currently don't have any plans to make the code any more reusable than it currently is.
-If you want to use it, please reach out and I'll see what I can do.
+There's currently no  plans to make the code any more reusable than it currently is.
+If you want to use it, please reach out and we'll see what can be done.

 [0]: https://en.wikipedia.org/wiki/Flight_recorder